opencybersecurityalliance/PACE/docs/Arch/README.md

 4. PCS notifies Decision-Making Element command completed successfully {fillinhere}

 ### Getting VEX information from PACE
-This assumes some other element of the system needs attributes from PACE.
+This example assumes some other element of the system needs attributes from PACE.
 This example assumes that either no evaluation is necessary (eg retrieve the SBOM, as is, from previous example)